Wix Stores Review: Our Overall Winner 2023

 SEO helps ensure that your store is found by those who are looking for it.

 Wix Stores makes extensive statistics available in the dashboard.
-These relate to traffic, earnings, and user/customer behavior.
+These relate to traffic, earnings, and visitor/customer behavior.
 Beyond that, you're also supplied with detailed reports on specific topics, such as sales per region, daily traffic, or your most profitable customers.

-Wix Stores includes internal analytic features, and makes integrating external tools easy.
+Wix Stores includes internal analytic features and makes integrating external tools easy.

 At the end of the day, Wix's support isn't all that bad, however, the hassle of finding a contact form rubbed us the wrong way.

 Although we've discussed Wix Stores in this review, the company's site-building software is, for all intents and purposes, identical to its ecommerce platform, differentiated only by the subscription plans (Website and Business & eCommerce, respectively).
 Only as a subscriber to the latter, is it possible to accept online payments.

 In comparison to most other solutions available, Wix Stores is very affordable.
 The service comes in three different packages: Business Basic, Business Unlimited, and Business VIP.
 Each of these offers unlimited bandwidth but differs in storage space (20 GB, 35 GB, and 50 GB, respectively).
 These limits are a bit tight when set alongside those of other ecommerce platforms, however, there aren't any restrictions on products or sales.